MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/02-workflow-publish-azure.md

 1. Retrieve your Azure subscription ID with the `az account show` command.
 This command produces JSON output, please copy and save the GUID in the `"id": <GUID>` field.
 This is needed to create the service principal, and is also used later in the lab.

-1. Create a service principal with the following `az ad sp` command.
-Replace `<SUBSCRIPTION-ID>` with the id you copied in the previous step.
+1. Create a service principal with the following commands.
+The first command stores the id of the resource group to a variable.

     ```
+    rgId=$(az group show -n az2006-rg --query "id" -o tsv)

-    az ad sp create-for-rbac --name GH-Action-eshoponweb --role contributor --scopes /subscriptions/<SUBSCRIPTION-ID>/resourceGroups/az2006-rg
+    az ad sp create-for-rbac --name GH-Action-eshoponweb --role contributor --scopes $rgId
     ```

     >**IMPORTANT:** This command outputs a JSON object that contains the identifiers used to authenticate against Azure in the name of a Microsoft Entra identity (service principal).
 Copy the JSON object for use in the following steps.